Marty Willson-Piper: Solo career and Noctorum

 Willson-Piper has maintained a steady solo output since the mid-1980s, releasing six solo studio albums and three live solo albums.

 Four of his albums are collaborations with long-time friend Dare Mason (who has produced and played on Willson-Piper's solo releases) under the name Noctorum.

 In September 2015, Willson-Piper's band Acres Of Space embarked on a tour of the United States.
 During the spring and summer of 2016, Acres of Space toured the Eastern half of the United States.
 In December 2016 / January 2017 Acres Of Space played four shows in Chile.

-Marty and his wife have toured as an acoustic duo, playing shows in Uruguay, Argentina, the United States, Germany and the UK.

 In Deep Music Archive

 Willson-Piper is an avid record collector.
 His music archive, the In Deep Music Archive (named after Argent's 1973 album In Deep), is an eclectic collection of music in many forms.
 An historical and contemporary library of various physical formats: vinyl, CD, cassette, reel to reel tape, 8 track, 78 rpm, VHS, DVD, Laser discs, reference books, encyclopedias, catalogues, biographies and magazines.
 The archive's digital presence is the In Deep Music Archive website with regular posts about both popular and more obscure artists included in the collection.
 Collected by Willson-Piper over the past 50 years, the archive has grown into a collection through a life of scouring the record stores around the world, but also through donations from friends, fans and record labels.
-It currently holds an estimated 50,000 vinyl records and is located in Penzance, Cornwall, UK.
+It currently holds an estimated 50,000 vinyl records and is located in Porto, Portugal.